Feature Community/Group Forums on commonsinabox.org homepage?

 Thanks so much, Ray, for trying that out, but I do think it made the homepage too busy and that the forum topics appeared under the CBOX introductory text without any context.
 The impression one might get from looking at that list of topics might be that the software is really buggy.
 Hope you don't mind, but I removed the shortcode for now.

 I've been thinking about this ticket a bit and looking around at some peer sites (like Zotero and Omeka).
 I think that for now that we should leave things as is.
 Chris, if you have any ideas, please let us know and we can reopen the ticket.

-#4 Updated by Chris Stein over 8 years ago
+#4 Updated by Chris Stein almost 9 years ago

 Matt, you may be right.
 A list of forum topics might not be appropriate for the homepage.
 I'm attaching a screenshot.
 I added a Latest Updates that is now a list up releases but could potentially have other news.
 Then I also added a CBOX in the News section where we can list writeups people have made about it.